 CARES Act Summary

 The Coronavirus Relief, Aid, and Economic Security Act (CARES Act) was signed into law on March 27, 2020.
+This information has been updated to reflect additional guidance published by the IRS on June 19 and June 23, 2020.
 The CARES Act is specifically designed to provide relief to businesses and individuals affected by COVID-19.

 RETIREMENT PLAN PROVISIONS

 This new law includes special provisions that may impact your retirement plan.

 - Required Minimum Distributions (RMDs)

 These provisions apply to qualified plans, including 401(k) and profit-sharing plans, 403(b) plans, 457(b) governmental plans and individual retirement accounts (IRAs).

 The CARES Act includes special COVID-19-related distribution rules designed to provide participants with greater access to their retirement plan benefits, and more flexibility to receive those funds without adverse tax consequences.

 This provision allows qualifying individuals access to retirement plan distributions to provide financial relief during this time of crisis.
 Individuals can withdraw up to $100,000.
 The 10% early withdrawal penalty is waived, and the 20% mandatory withholding rules do not apply.
 These withdrawals can be treated as taxable income over a three-year period beginning with the year the distribution was made.
 Withdrawals may be repaid within three years and treated as a rollover contribution — also to avoid taxation.